 Steel may not look it, but it is entirely environmentally friendly.
 It is true that 6.5% of carbon emissions are due to steel manufacturing, manufactured steel is 100% recyclable, for an infinite number of times.
 It leaves a very small carbon footprint in its life cycle compared to other raw materials.
 Around 1/3rd of the steel produced today are derived from the reuse of previously produced steel products.
 Limitation to a higher production rate of recycled steel is due to insufficient availability of recycled materials since most of the previously manufactured steel are still in use up to this day.

 Steel suppliers in the Philippines and from across Asia, along with other developing countries rely on importing steel to supply the growing demand for steel products in the nation.
 Developed countries like Britain, China, and the United States are some of the largest manufacturers and exporters of steel worldwide.
 Steel has a large impact on our lives.
 Whether we notice it around us.
+Like steel, tungsten scrap material is also used for many applications which are also growing in demand.
 Steel has been there for a long time, helping our ancestors with commonly used household tools, or weaponry to defend their land and people.
 Steel will continue to impact the lives of modern society until time immemorial.

 Jose Mari Gamboa has a degree in Advertising with a thing for businesses and investments.
 He has attended numerous financial focused seminars.
 A Car guy in his social circle, loves to eat and explore new trend of food.
 Jose balances indulging his cravings and a healthy lifestyle.